 Fiberglass filters(Merv 2-4) These can be recognized as they are blue or green and can often almost be seen through.
 They are made from spun fibreglass.
 They are cheap $5-10 but they have a very limited ability to trap pollutant/contaminants.

 Washable filters-these can be recognized by the plastic frame.
 They can be electrostatic as well (Merv 8) ie self-charge with static electricity as the air flows through them.
-As this type of air conditioning filter age, they gradually lose their self-charging ability.
+These filters gradually lose their self-charging ability as they age.

 Electrostatic filters-these have paper or cotton as the main media which spontaneously develops a positive charge.
 This helps clean the air as negatively charged particles stick to the positively charged filter.
 This electrostatic effect is particularly effective at reducing small particle air pollutants.
 So these filters are especially useful for cigarette or forest fire smoke.
 They come in disposable or washable forms.